-Under CRS 42-4-1305, Colorado open container laws make it a traffic infraction to drive with an open container of alcohol in the passenger compartment of the motor vehicle while the vehicle is in motion.
+Under CRS 42-4-1305, Colorado open container laws make it a traffic infraction to drive with an open container of alcohol in the passenger compartment of the motor vehicle on a public road.
 The law does not apply to taxis, limos, motorhomes and certain sections of a vehicle not accessible to passengers.

 - 1. What is driving with an open container of alcohol in Colorado?

-- 3. How does the prosecutor prove I am guilty of possession of an open container of alcohol?
+- 3. How does the prosecutor prove I am guilty?

 - 4. What are the penalties for an open container of alcohol?

-Under CRS 42-4-1305, it is a violation for a person in the passenger area of a motor vehicle on a public highway to knowingly consume alcohol or have an open alcoholic beverage container in their possession.
+Under CRS 42-4-1305, it is a violation for a person in the passenger area of a motor vehicle on a public road to knowingly consume alcohol or have open alcohol beverages containers in their possession.
+Consumption of alcohol while in the vehicle is illegal even if the person is not driving or impaired.
 In Colorado, an open container violation will result in a fine.

 An “open alcoholic beverage container” is defined as, “a bottle, can, or receptacle that contains any amount of alcoholic beverage and:

 - That is open or has a broken seal; or